nathanborror/swift-mime-generated/README.md

 - `headers: MIMEHeaders` - The top-level headers
 - `parts: [MIMEPart]` - The individual parts of the message
+- `body: String?` - The body content for non-multipart messages (returns nil for multipart messages)
 - `from: String?` - The "From" header value
 - `to: String?` - The "To" header value
 - `subject: String?` - The "Subject" header value